keybase/bot-sshca/README.md

 bin/kssh root@server                    # If in {TEAM}.ssh.root_everywhere
 ```

+We recommend building kssh yourself and distributing it among your team.

 # OS Support

 It is recommended to run the server component of this bot on linux and running it in other environments is untested.